 - Also be on poop and pee watch – taking note of volume, frequency, normalcy.

 - Be on colic and laminitis alert.
 It’s always a great idea to proactively ice your horse’s feet whenever there is a digestive upset to help ward off laminitis.
 This article here can give you some ideas on what to watch for.
-Also be sure to check your horse’s digital pulses throughout the day.
-You can find video of that technique here.
+Also, be sure to check your horse’s digital pulses throughout the day.

 The horse that gets into piles and piles of hay is at risk of laminitis and colic and also just generally feeling bad.

-And one final note here - this seems like a huge and time consuming list to undertake - but really it’s NOT.
-It takes only a few moments to take a temp, check on digital pulses, and look around your horse for his poops and urine.
+- It takes only a few moments to take a temp, check on digital pulses, and look around your horse for his poops and urine.
 You may want to also take this opportunity to hang out at the barn all day to monitor him.
-This is a treat - not a chore!
+This is a treat – not a chore!
 This will also give you some time to start figuring out how to keep him in his house and away from the hay storage!